TazbeeR/TazbeeR/README.md

-- 👋 Hi, I’m @TazbeeR
+- 👋 Hi, I’m Robert
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning JavaScript and React.js
-- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on on commercial projects to gain more business experience
-- 💞️ I’m looking to collaborate on ...
+- 📫 If You want to contact feel free to go to my LinkedIn profile: https://www.linkedin.com/in/robert-myszkiewicz/ or You can email me myszkiewicz.robert@protonmail.com
-- 📫 How to reach me ...
+-

 <!---
 TazbeeR/TazbeeR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.